samdev-7/hc-rails-starter/README.md

 Is it good?
 I don't know, but it's good enough for me.

+If you find this useful, I would appreciate a star.
+Thanks!

 ## Features

 - HCA OAuth authentication with automatic Slack profile sync